mark-watson/Racket-AI-book/manuscript/kgn.md

 Another function **sparql-query->hash** executes SPARQL queries against the DBPedia endpoint.
 It takes a SPARQL query string as an argument, sends an HTTP request to the DBpedia SPARQL endpoint, and expects a JSON response.
 The **call/input-url** function is used to send the request, with **uri-encode** ensuring the query string is URL-encoded.
 The response is read from the port, converted to a JSON expression using the function **string->jsexpr**, and is expected to be in a hash form which is returned by this function.

 Lastly, there are two functions **json->listvals** and **gd** for processing the JSON response from DBPedia.
 The function **json->listvals** extracts the variable bindings from the SPARQL result and organizes them into lists.
 The function **gd** further processes these lists based on the number of variables in the query result, creating lists of lists which represent the variable bindings in a structured way.
 The **sparql-dbpedia** function serves as an interface to these functionalities, taking a SPARQL query string, executing the query via **sparql-query->hash**, and processing the results through **gd** to provide a structured output.
 This arrangement encapsulates the process of querying DBPedia and formatting the results, making it convenient for further use within a Racket program.

+We already saw most of the following code listing in the previous chapter **Datastores**.
+The following listings in this chapter will be updated in future versions of this *live eBook* when I finish writing the KGN application.

 ```racket
 (provide sparql-dbpedia-person-uri)